For larger versions, click on the images: you may need to use the zoom feature on your browser to see it full size

 2nd release variant

-This seems to be a variant of the second release - it included trademark info (so must have been late 1971 or later) but side 1 had 3 tracks listed above the A&M logo, 2 tracks below.
+This is a variant of the second release - it included trademark info (so must have been late 1971 or later) but side 1 has 3 tracks listed above the A&M logo, 2 tracks below.
 The first release and normal pressing of the second release both have 2 above and 3 below.
 The label typography is subtly different as well: all the releases on the brown label used a bold font for the album title, band name, catalogue number and "STEREO".
 This uses a lighter font more common in later times - see eg. By Choice, though of course that was a silver label release.
 The line spacing on the right hand block below "STERERO" is different too.
 Cover is the same as the 2nd release.